jamessarmiento/jamessarmiento.github.io/index.md

 ---
-title: Hello world!
+title: Hi
 template: home
 ---

-How does this work.
+How does this work?